osquery/osquery/docs/wiki/development/building.md

 osquery supports many flavors of Linux, FreeBSD, macOS, and Windows.

-While osquery runs on a large number of operating systems, we only provide instructions for building on a select few.
+While osquery runs on a large number of operating systems, we only provide build instructions for a select few.

-The supported compilers are: clang/libc++ 6.0 on Linux, MSVC v141 on Windows, AppleClang from Xcode Command Line Tools 10.2.1.
+The supported compilers are: clang/libc++ 6.0 on Linux, MSVC v141 on Windows, and AppleClang from Xcode Command Line Tools 10.2.1.

 # Building with CMake

-Git, CMake (>= 3.13.3), Python 2, and Python 3 are required to build.
+Git, CMake (>= 3.14.4), Python 2, and Python 3 are required to build.
 The rest of the dependencies are downloaded by CMake.

 The default build type is `RelWithDebInfo` (optimizations active + debug symbols) and can be changed in the CMake configure phase by setting the `CMAKE_BUILD_TYPE` flag to `Release` or `Debug`.

-The build type is chosen when building on Windows, not during the configure phase, through the `--config` option.
+The build type is chosen when building on Windows, through the `--config` option, not during the configure phase.

+Note: the recommended system memory for building osquery is at least 8GB, or Clang may crash during the compilation of third-party dependencies.

 ## Linux